MatheLi/Fall_Detection_App_AI/posts/The_app_code.md

 ## Create Files
 The program was completely written by us.
 In this part, we create a CSV-file.
-Furthermore, we name the different columns columns.
+Furthermore, we name the different columns.
 ```
         File sdCard = Environment.getExternalStorageDirectory();
         File dir = new File(sdCard.getAbsolutePath() + "/sean");